Julian22222/PRACTICE/CICD/README.md

 ```

-- linter - it is just something that we use to check to make sure that our code is conforming to certain standards, super-linter is made up of multiple linters so it is doesn't matter which code you use in your repository, super-linter is going to understand it and make sure you conform to the standards of that language (Can check for correct spelling any Language -JS,Java, C# etc.)
+- linter - it is just something that we use to check to make sure that our code is conforming to certain standards, We check code quality. super-linter is made up of multiple linters so it is doesn't matter which code you use in your repository, super-linter is going to understand it and make sure you conform to the standards of that language (Can check for correct spelling any Language -JS,Java, C# etc.)

 # Create a Workflow (Directory structure)